First Car to Learn to Drive a Stick Shift

 Porsche Portal

 This was the start of a long slippery road buying and selling Porsche parts and cars.
-Here is a show and tell page of my part restorations.
+There is a show and tell page of my part restorations.
 What happened to the shopping site?
 Well, it is a huge pain to update a shopping site with little traffic or notoriety plus list items on forums, eBay and/or Craigslist.
 I decide to focus on one thing, the blog you see here while selling parts on eBay and sometimes here.
-I’ve built this blog into a shopping portal but keep the switch “off” most of the time
+I’ve built this blog into a shopping portal but keep the switch “off” most of the time.

 24 Heures du Mans Museum in France

-In 2011 we were fortunate enough to visit my wife’s sister living with her kids in France for the year.
+In 2011 we were fortunate enough to visit my wife’s sister living with her kids in France for a year.
 With a free place to stay we embarked on a romantic journey to Paris by way of the 24 Hours of LeMans museum.

 Fun fact – Porsche cars have the ignition key on the left dash near the door to facilitate a quick racing start.
 A driver could run to the car, open the door, jump in and start the car with the left hand while simultaneously jamming it in gear with the right.

 In the late ’90s during one of my US cross-country drives I “trained” the 24 hour race by attempting to drive 24 hours straight.
 I’m sorry to report I only made it 23.5 hours before pulling over to sleep.
-All the wind in your hair, slapping of the face and jamming of tunes was no match for a dark lonely road at 3am.
+All the wind in your hair, slapping of the face and jamming of tunes were no match for a dark lonely road at 3am.

 Where Does That Leave Us Now?